Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Payment processing best practices

-“Common issues that pop up when integrating credit card processing include a lack of transparency when it comes to fees and contract terms,” said Jeff Bucher, senior product strategy manager at Alkami Technology.
-“These impact mission-critical components like processing times and rates and common hidden fees can be statement fees or non-compliance penalties.”
+“Common issues that pop up when integrating credit card processing include a lack of transparency when it comes to fees and contract terms,” said Jeff Bucher, senior director of treasury management sales at Flagstar Bank.
+“These impact mission-critical components like processing times and rates and common hidden fees can be statement fees or noncompliance penalties.”

 TipBottom line

-Stripe is a good option for businesses with international clients.
-As we explain in our Stripe review, this company supports more than 135 currencies.
-It allows customers to pay with their local currency and then converts it so merchants receive funds in their currency.
+Stripe is a strong option for businesses with international customers.
+As we explain in our Stripe review, the platform supports more than 135 currencies and allows customers to pay in their local currency while merchants receive funds in their preferred currency.

 Did you find this content helpful?